FliperTail/TrioChat/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0A61IAEQ5)

+# THERE IS A BUG RIGHT NOW THAT THE CHAT MESSAGES DO NOT SHOW!

 # TrioChat BETA
 > A new chatting platform with rooms to connect to new people!
 This entire project is open source!